Pauan/js-loader/README.rst

   // Bundle a CommonJS file that doesn't have a source map bundle.add("commonjs", "qux")

-  // The module that is automatically loaded when the script runs bundle.require("foo")
+  // A module that is automatically loaded when the script runs bundle.require("foo")

   // Writes the bundle to the file "bundle.js" and the source map to "bundle.js.map"